Don Johnston: OECD

 In 1994, the government of Prime Minister Jean Chrétien proposed Johnston for the position of secretary-general of the OECD.
 Johnston was elected to the post in November 1994 by the organization's member governments.

 As the first non-European to occupy this prestigious position, Johnston began his mandate in 1996 and was elected to a second term in 2001.
 During his administration, the OECD represented 30 of the most advanced national economies and expanded its engagement to more than 70 non-members, with special country programs for Russia, China, Brazil and India.While the OECD is a forum for macroeconomic policy issues, it also deals with virtually all underlying structural issues including financial markets, trade and investment, taxation and corporate governance.

 Under Johnston's stewardship, the OECD took the global lead in establishing the Principles of Corporate Governance (now the world standard) and revised the Guidelines for Multinational Enterprises, the bedrock of what is now known as corporate social responsibility.
 The Organisation also championed the correction of international harmful tax practices and the international harmonization of competition policy, while at the same time fostering sustainable development, which Johnston introduced to the OECD shortly after his arrival.
 He also created the Education Directorate which introduced the Program of International Student Assessment (PISA), now the leading reference for international educational comparisons.

 OECD recommendations in these areas have been critical in enabling countries to structurally adapt to the challenges of globalization while maximizing its benefits to their economies.

 Johnston stepped down from his position at the OECD on May 31, 2006.

 Later career

 In 2006, Johnston rejoined Heenan Blaikie as a member of the International Business Law Group (the firm was dissolved in 2014).
 He focused his practice on national and international business law, working with clients to expand their businesses in an increasingly complex and competitive global environment.
 He was a frequent speaker around the world, addressing a broad range of issues including climate change and energy initiatives.

 Personal life

 Johnston was married to Heather (née Bell Maclaren).
-The couple had four daughters.
+The couple had four daughters and four grandchildren.
 After retirement, the couple split their time between their houses in Quebec, another in Nova Scotia, and another in the south of France.

 Johnston died in Quebec on February 4, 2022, at the age of 85.